 Your doctor can prescribe a few different types of treatments to manage interstitial lung disease:

 - Supplemental oxygen can help you increase your oxygen levels, if they’re low.

 - Pulmonary rehabilitation may help improve your activity levels and ability to exercise.

-- Anti-inflammatory drugs, such as the steroid prednisone, can reduce swelling in the lungs.
+- Anti-inflammatory drugs, such as the steroid prednisone, can reduce inflammation in the lungs.

-- Immune-suppressing drugs, such as azathioprine (Imuran), cyclophosphamide (Cytoxan), and mycophenolate mofetil (CellCept), may help stop the immune system attacks that damage the lungs.
+- Immune-suppressing drugs may help stop immune system attacks that can damage the lungs.